yiisoft/yii2/docs/guide/query-builder.md

    For example, `['between', 'id', 1, 10]` will generate `id BETWEEN 1 AND 10`.
 - `not between`: similar to `between` except the `BETWEEN` is replaced with `NOT BETWEEN` in the generated condition.
-- `in`: operand 1 should be a column or DB expression, and operand 2 be an array representing the range of the values that the column or DB expression should be in.
+- `in`: operand 1 should be a column or DB expression.
+Operand 2 can be either an array or a `Query` object.
+  It will generate an `IN` condition.
+If Operand 2 is an array, it will represent the range of the values that the column or DB expression should be; If Operand 2 is a `Query` object, a sub-query will be generated and used as the range of the column or DB expression.
 For example, `['in', 'id', [1, 2, 3]]` will generate `id IN (1, 2, 3)`.
   The method will properly quote the column name and escape values in the range.
+  The `in` operator also supports composite columns.
+In this case, operand 1 should be an array of the columns, while operand 2 should be an array of arrays or a `Query` object representing the range of the columns.
 - `not in`: similar to the `in` operator except that `IN` is replaced with `NOT IN` in the generated condition.
 - `like`: operand 1 should be a column or DB expression, and operand 2 be a string or an array representing the values that the column or DB expression should be like.